HomeCredit CardsCard-based Tokenization – 6 Steps to Tokenise Card and Stay Safe with...

 #2 In this method, actual card data, tokens, and other relevant details are stored in a secure mode by authorized card networks.
 A token requestor cannot store Primary Account Number (PAN), i.e., card number, or any other card detail.
 Card networks are also mandated to get the token requestor certified for safety and security that conforms to international best practices / globally accepted standards.

 #3 Card Details can not be saved by merchant online.
-The different token is required for different platform.
+Different token is required for different platforms.

 How can tokenization be carried?

-Step 1 – The cardholder can get the card tokenised by initiating a request on the website/app provided by the token requestor and any such similar facility provided by the merchant.
+Step 1 – The cardholder can get the card tokenized by initiating a request on the website/app provided by the token requestor and any similar facility provided by the merchant.

 Step 3 – The party receiving the request from the Token requester, will issue a token corresponding to the combination of the card, the token requestor, and the merchant.